Life-threatening emergencies on the river:

 Overall, the development of this Marine Safety Plan is a critical step towards enhancing safe navigation in the marine environment.

 1. Over the course of the plan review all General and Pilotage Directions, Byelaws, Navigational Risk Assessments and SMS Documents.
-This review should refine content for ease of use and understanding - ensuring conciseness where possible - whilst continuing compliance with the Port Marine Safety Code (PMSC).
+This review should refine content for ease of use and understanding - ensuring conciseness where possible - whilst continuing compliance with the Ports and Marine Facilities Safety Code (PMSC).

 2. Produce annual safety campaigns.
 Each campaign will aim to promote a culture of safety amongst river users and be assessed on its effectiveness through internal reporting.
 One campaign shall specifically target the promotion and embedding of the Thames CPD scheme role out.